zaindewsi/text-annotator/README.md

 ## Get Started

-- Fork and clone this repository.
+- Fork and/or clone this repository.

 ### Server Setup